 Typically, balls are cleaned with special polishes.
 It is not recommended to use water to clean billiard balls.
 Oils from your hands as well as other compounds can build up on the balls and should be removed regularly.

 The cloth can be brushed, but to remove the chalk and talc powders, it can be cleaned with the new Simonis X-1® or it can be carefully vacuumed with a non-rotating brush-head attachment that does not allow for too much suction to be formed.
 Some small vacuums can pick up bowling balls, but this will only stretch the cloth on the table and possibly harm the grouting of the slates as well.
 You should test your vacuum and brush attachment off of the table first to make certain that it is not going to damage the play surface.
 Less is more in this department.
 After all, you are trying to remove a fine powder from a smooth cloth, so don't overdo it.
-The Simonis X-1®, is a new device that will allow you to keep your cloth in great playing condition and extent the cloth's life by actually removing the chalk dust from the cloth.
+The Simonis X-1®, is a new device that will allow you to keep your cloth in great playing condition and extend the cloth's life by actually removing the chalk dust from the cloth.

 The cloth can also be wiped with a damp (not wet) clean towel.
 This should only be done after the table has been vacuumed otherwise the dampness may cause the chalk dust to clump together (think of it as adding water to dry clay).
-Once the dampness has evaporated, a quick brushing or a few strokes with the Simonis X-1® is all you will need before playing as moisture will cause the fibers in the cloth to stand up and a quick brushing will smooth things out.
+Once the dampness has completely evaporated, a quick brushing or a few strokes with the Simonis X-1® is all you will need before playing as moisture will cause the fibers in the cloth to stand up and a quick brushing will smooth things out.

 Stains on the cloth?
 Contact your local Dry Cleaners as they have some pretty interesting and effective techniques to resolve these incidents.
 Remember, Simonis is a worsted wool, so be sure to mention that fact.